SAP-samples/partner-reference-application/Tutorials/11-Prepare-BTP-Account.md

 1. Create a new GitHub repository in a GitHub organization of your choice as a code repository of your own project.
 2. Link it with your *Dev Space*.

 In the [next section](./12-Prepare-Deployment.md), you prepare your subaccount for deployment of the application.
-Afterwards, you can directly clone this repository into your *Dev Space* to deploy and run the sample application as provided in this repository.
+Afterward, you can directly clone this repository into your *Dev Space* to deploy and run the sample application as provided in this repository.
 Alternatively, you can create the application manually from scratch, which is also described in this tutorial.